Program Overview & Highlights

 - Self-directed, learner-centered training to meet your career goals.

 - Exposure to the culture and social fabric of Francophone and Indigenous communities.

-- Financial support from NOSM for resident travel to and from core clinical placements away from the home base and all mandatory educational activities at non home base locations.
+- Financial support from NOSM U for Resident travel to and from core clinical placements away from the primary site and all mandatory educational activities at non home site locations.

-- Housing support from NOSM for core rotations away from primary residence.
+- Housing support from NOSM U for core rotations away from primary residence.

 - Opportunity to participate in research under expert guidance.

-- Funding available from NOSM for research, professional development and conferences.
+- Funding available from NOSM U for research, professional development and conferences.

 - Access to advanced technology and informatics in residency training.

 - 24/7 access to electronic search engines, electronic indexes as well as an extensive collection of electronic medical/health journals and textbooks.